ANUcybernetics/panic/README.md

 - rather than API token names being free strings, hardcode the specific ones we need, and change the API token /new page to list them all (and show green/red for which ones we have, and maybe even hit an endpoint to verify?)
+- add network permalinks (look in the history - there's some deleted `router.ex` code in there)
 - add models:
   - oblique strategies follower (GPT-3 powered)
   - https://replicate.com/cloneofsimo/lora